 Now is the time to start the business planning for next year and get a business plan written.
 Economists tell us we’re due for a correction in the market.
-In fact, two years past the 8 years expected correction cycle!
+In fact, we’re two years past the 8 years expected correction cycle!

 Just so you know, keeping a business plan in your head might work for awhile.
 However, keeping a plan in your head does not work long term, especially if you have staff and even worse if you want to grow.